TransMorph: Transformer for unsupervised medical image registration: Experiments

 \subsubsection{XCAT-to-CT Registration}

-Computerized phantoms have been widely used in the medical imaging field for algorithm optimization and imaging system validation (\cite{Christoffersen2013, chen2019incorporating, zhang2017new}).
-The four-dimensional extended cardiac-torso (XCAT) phantom (\cite{segars20104d}) was developed based on anatomical images from the Visible Human Project data.
-While the current XCAT phantom\footnote{as of October, 2021} can model anatomical variations through organ and phantom scaling, they can not completely replicate the anatomical variations seen in humans.
-As a result, XCAT-to-CT registration (which can be thought of as atlas-to-image registration) has become a key method for creating anatomically variable phantoms (\cite{chen2020generating, fu2021iphantom, segars2013population}).
-This research used a CT dataset from (\cite{segars2013population}), which includes 50 non-contrast chest-abdomen-pelvis (CAP) CT scans collected from the Duke University imaging database.
+Computerized phantoms have been widely used in the medical imaging field for algorithm optimization and imaging system validation~(\cite{Christoffersen2013, chen2019incorporating, zhang2017new}).
+The four-dimensional extended cardiac-torso (XCAT) phantom~(\cite{segars20104d}) was developed based on anatomical images from the Visible Human Project data.
+While the current XCAT phantom\footnote{as of October, 2021} can model anatomical variations through organ and phantom scaling, it cannot completely replicate the anatomical variations seen in humans.
+As a result, XCAT-to-CT registration (which can be thought of as atlas-to-image registration) has become a key method for creating anatomically variable phantoms~(\cite{chen2020generating, fu2021iphantom, segars2013population}).
+This research used a CT dataset from~(\cite{segars2013population}) that includes 50 non-contrast chest-abdomen-pelvis (CAP) CT scans that are part of the Duke University imaging database.
 Selected organs and structures were manually segmented in each patient's CT scan.
 The structures segmented included the following: the body outline, the bone structures, lungs, heart, liver, spleen, kidneys, stomach, pancreas, large intestine, prostate, bladder, gall bladder, and thyroid.
 The manual segmentation was done by several medical students, and the results were subsequently corrected by an experienced radiologist at Duke University.
 The CT volumes have voxel sizes ranging from $0.625\times0.625\times5$mm to $0.926\times0.926\times5$mm.
 We used trilinear interpolation to resample all volumes to an identical voxel spacing of $2.5\times2.5\times5$mm.
-The volumes were then cropped and zero-padded to have an equivalent size of $160\times160\times160$ voxels.
+The volumes were all cropped and zero-padded to have a size of $160\times160\times160$ voxels.
 The intensity values were first clipped in the range of $[-1000, 700]$ Hounsfield Units and then normalized to the range of $[0, 1]$.
 The XCAT attenuation map was generated with a resolution of $1.1\times1.1\times1.1$mm using the material compositions and attenuation coefficients of the constituents at 120 keV.
-It is then resampled, cropped, and padded so that the resulting volume matches the size of the CT volumes.
+It was then resampled, cropped, and padded so that the resulting volume matched the size of the CT volumes.
 The XCAT attenuation map's intensity values were also normalized to be within a range of $[0, 1]$.
-The XCAT and CT images are affinely aligned using the proposed affine network.
+The XCAT and CT images were rigidly registered using the proposed affine network.
 The dataset was split into 35, 5, and 10 (7:1:2) volumes for training, validation, and testing.
 We conducted five-fold cross-validation on the fifty image volumes, resulting in 50 testing volumes in total.